abuiles/ember-101/hands-on.md

 ~~~~~~~~

 In a future version of **Ember** we might be able to be more explicit
-about the things we want to use from every module, so instead of
+about the things we want to use from every module.
+Instead of
-writing **import Ember from 'ember'** we could have **import { Route }
+writing **import Ember from 'ember'**, we could have **import { Route }
 from 'ember'** or **import { Model } from 'ember-data'**.
 This is
 currently possible in **ES6** using [Named Imports and Exports](http://jsmodules.io).

 What about tests?
-If we open the tests files we'll see that they are
+If we open the test files, we'll see that they are
-also written in ES6, we'll talk about it in a different chapter.
+also written in ES6.
+We'll talk about that in a later chapter.
 Now
 let's connect to a backend and display some data.

 ## Connecting with a Backend
-We need to consume and store our data from somewhere, in this case, I created a public API under **http://api.ember-cli-101.com** with **Ruby on Rails**.
+We need to consume and store our data from somewhere.
+In this case, I created a public API under **http://api.ember-cli-101.com** with **Ruby on Rails**.
 The following are the API end-points.

 |Verb   | URI Pattern          |